paulphys/expo-geo-kafka/README.md

 pnpm
 pnpm dev
 ```
 Fill in the Upstash Kafka credentials in `mobile/.env` and `web/src/components/Map.tsx`

 > **Warning**
 > This exposes the credentials to the client, only for demo purposes

+Download the [Expo Go app](https://expo.dev/client) to your smartphone
+and scan the QR Code to run the application natively